 Shared Memory Management#

-cuBLASDx’s GEMM requires input matrices to be in shared memory with an option for C matrix to be partitioned between threads.
-The use of shared memory imposes certain rules (alignment) and limitations (limited shared memory space). cuBLASDx provides shared memory management tools to make it easier for all users to operate on shared memory.
+cuBLASDx’s GEMM requires input matrices to be in shared memory with an option for C matrix to be partitioned between threads’ registers.
+The use of shared memory imposes certain rules (alignment) and limitations (limited shared memory space). cuBLASDx provides shared memory management tools to make it easier for all users to operate on it correctly.

 Warning